exercism/docs/building/tracks/stories/strings.poetry-club-door-policy.md

 1. The guard will recite a poem, one line at the time;
    - You will have to respond with the appropriate letter.
 2. The guard will tell you all the letters you've responded with at once;
-   - You need to format the letters as a capitalised word.
+   - You need to format the letters as a capitalized word.

-For example, one of their favourite writers is Michael Lockwood, who's written the following _acrostic_ poem, which means that the first letter of each sentence form a word:
+For example, one of their favorite writers is Michael Lockwood, who's written the following _acrostic_ poem, which means that the first letter of each sentence form a word: